pk.org: CS 419/Lecture Notes

 Halving

 The event that reduces the block reward by half every 210,000 blocks, roughly every four years.
+This continues until approximately 21 million bitcoins have been created.

 51% attack